 The Data Analysis and Assessment Support Branch serves the role of taking data from various federal and state databases, processing the data for use, performing analyses, and providing interpretation of results to clients, including SEDAR, ICCAT and HMS stock assessment modellers, fishery management Councils, NOAA Fisheries Southeast Regional Office (SERO), and other NOAA Fisheries offices.
 Branch staff develop best practices with input from data providers, stock assessment analysts, and clients and regularly share methods, tools and code used in all data analyses to facilitate adoption of best practices.
 The branch also maintains an archive of all activities and products in such a way to ensure repeatability and allow for easy continuity of operations.
 Staff also conduct research and development activities to improve software and automation tools, and advance the science of data analysis and our general understanding of fish, fisheries, and the ecosystem in our region.

 Shannon L. Cass-Calay, Ph.D.

-Shannon Cass-Calay is currently the Director of the Sustainable Fisheries Division at NOAA SEFSC.
-During her eighteen years at the SEFSC, Dr. Cass-Calay has conducted numerous stock assessments of marine fishes in the Gulf of Mexico and the Atlantic Ocean, including assessments of red snapper, red grouper, yellowedge grouper, vermilion snapper and king mackerel, as well as yellowfin, bigeye and bluefin tunas.
+Shannon Cass-Calay is currently the Director of the Sustainable Fisheries Division.
+During her twenty years at the science center, Dr. Cass-Calay has conducted numerous stock assessments of marine fishes in the Gulf of Mexico and the Atlantic Ocean, including assessments of red snapper, red grouper, yellowedge grouper, vermilion snapper and king mackerel, as well as yellowfin, bigeye and bluefin tunas.